 Bombshell doesn’t even begin to describe this next lovely lady on our list.
 A more apt description for Pam Grier might be the atom bomb because she would explode onto the screen with incredible force!
 Grier was the star of mid-’70s blaxploitation hits as Coffy and Foxy Brown.
 In these films she would kick butts, bust perps, take names, and look ravishing the entire time.
 Roger Ebert described her as having an incredibly “beautiful face, and astonishing form.”
 When you’re able to blow one of the country’s most respected film critics out of the water, you know your status as a bombshell is secure!

-After her run of ’70s hits, Grier continued to act.
+After her run of ’70s hits, Grier, now 73, continued to act.
 Who could forget her in Quentin Tarantino’s masterpiece Jackie Brown, in 1997, acting alongside other screen legends, Robert De Niro, and Samuel L. Jackson?
 She also completed six seasons of the Showtime show, The ‘L’ Word.
 And, most recently, you could check Pam out in the TV series, Bless This Mess, where she shows off her comedic chops.
-We’ll always remember the bold ’70s, Pam Grier, in our hearts, though!
+We’ll always remember the bold ’70s and Pam Grier — now 74 — a big part of it!

 6. Raquel Welch